-SA Objective Indicator Target Analysis To maintain, protect and Public perception of crime rates and fear Reduce actual and perceived crime levels Community Safety enhance community spirit. of crime. in the Vale of Glamorgan.
-2008 2011 2014 2019 78 78 78 79 79 Most deprived 10% LSOAs in Wales (ranks 1 - 191) 5 6 9 2 Most deprived 20% LSOAs in Wales (ranks 1 - 382) 18 21 23 10 Most deprived 30% LSOAs in Wales (ranks 1 - 573) 33 30 30 Most deprived 50% LSOAs in Wales (ranks 1 - 955) 49 42 42 27
+SA Objective Indicator Target Analysis SA Objective To maintain, protect and enhance community spirit.
+Indicator Public perception of crime rates and fear of crime.
+Target Reduce actual and perceived crime levels in the Vale of Glamorgan.
+Analysis Community S 2008 2011 2014 2019 Safety Total LSOAs 78 78 79 79 79 Most deprived 10% LSOAs in Wales (ranks 1 - 191) 5 6 9 2 Most deprived 20% LSOAs in Wales (ranks 1 - 382) 18 21 23 10 Most deprived 30% LSOAs in Wales (ranks 1 - 573) 33 30 30 16 Most deprived 50% LSOAs in Wales (ranks 1 - 955) 49 42 42 42 27

-Source: https://www.ukcrimestats.com/Police_Force/South_Wales_Police

-Vale of Glamorgan - All Crime 2015 - 2020

-January January January January January January

-2015 2016 2017 2018 2019 2020

-Total 556 549 652 683 665 660

-Source: ukcrimestats.com

-All Crime includes: Anti-Social Behaviour, Burglary, Robbery, Vehicle Crime, Violent Crime, Shoplifting, Criminal Damage & Arson, Other Theft, Drugs, Bike Theft, Theft from the Person, Weapons, Public Order, Other.
-The number of reported crimes in the Vale of Glamorgan has reduced since 2018.
-Violent crime and anti social behaviour continue to make up the majority of crimes.

-New developments Increase the number of with local new developments with local distinctiveness. distinctiveness e.a. finishing materials, public art. facilities etc. Space: Centre:

-Since the last AMR the Council has secured planning obligations for public art on a further 4 developments as follows:

-- 2016/01427/OUT St Athan Boys Village, St Athan Public Art 1% of Build Costs. - 2017/01263/FUL Land at Gileston, Vale of Glamorgan Public Art 1% of Build Costs. - 2018/01383/FUL St Pauls Church and Hall, St Pauls Avenue Penarth provide Public Art on the site to the value of 1% of the build costs or otherwise pay a contribution to the same value to the Council. - 2019/01061/FUL Sea View Labour Club, Dock View Road, Barry (£3,780); 1% of the build costs towards Public Art.

-During the AMR monitoring period, the Council has delivered public art via off-site section 106 contributions and the following schemes have been delivered:

-- Implementation of art works, "Penarth Skytown" at the entranceway to The Dingle Open Space; - Implementation of art works as part of the new concrete skate park at Penarth Leisure Centre: - Artists have been commissioned for community art works at Arcot Triangle and Paget Road, and consultation and feasibility is underway, with implementation expected in 2020/21. - The elderly participative arts-based activities, being managed by the Culture and Community Learning Manager, has commenced.
+New developments with local distinctiveness e.g. finishing materials, public art, facilities etc. Increase the number of new developments with local distinctiveness.
+Since the last AMR the Council has secured planning obligations for public art on a further 4 developments as follows: 2016/01427/OUT St Athan Boys Village, St Athan - Public Art - 1% of Build Costs.
+2017/01263/FUL Land at Gileston, Vale of Glamorgan - Public Art - 1% of Build Costs.
+2018/01383/FUL St Pauls Church and Hall, St Pauls Avenue Penarth - provide Public Art on the site to the value of 1% of the build costs or otherwise pay a contribution to the same value to the Council.
+2019/01061/FUL Sea View Labour Club, Dock View Road, Barry - (£3,780); 1% of the build costs towards Public Art.
+During the AMR monitoring period, the Council has delivered public art via off-site section 106 contributions and the following schemes have been delivered: Implementation of art works, "Penarth Skytown" at the entranceway to The Dingle Open Space; Implementation of art works as part of the new concrete skate park at Penarth Leisure Centre; Artists have been commissioned for community art works at Arcot Triangle and Paget Road, and consultation and feasibility is underway, with implementation expected in 2020/21.
+The elderly participative arts-based activities, being managed by the Culture and Community Learning Manager, has commenced.
 There are also a number of schemes which have been programmed for the next 2 years and further updates on these will be provided in future AMRs.
 In addition, the Council has prepared new Supplementary Planning Guidance on a range of topics which seeks to ensure that new development proposals within the Vale of Glamorgan respect their location and contribute to local distinctiveness through the use of appropriate materials, scale, design and landscaping e.g. Residential and householder development SPG, Public Public Art in New Development SPG and the draft Design in the Landscape SPG.
-LDP Policy MD2 Design of New Development also seeks to ensure that new development proposals within the Vale of Glamorgan create or contribute to the creation of high quality, healthy, sustainable and locally distinct places.
+LDP Policy MD2 Design of New Development tapo seeks to ensure that new development proposals within the Commentary 1